+Could you recruit this guy?
 So it seems like a long time ago that I had long hair and wore tracksuits rather than suits!
 But one thing has not changed and that’s my personality.
 I’m still caring, generous, gregarious, always try to carry a smile and of course very modest!!!
 Lol 😉

 My youth existed during a period where my views and opinions were shaped by the music, culture and influences of that time.
 Films like ‘Boyz in the Hood’ and ‘Menace 2 Society’ gave me a view into the challenging life of young black people growing up in the aggressive, impoverished streets of America.
 This then naturally came to influence the way I dressed and the way I thought about life and society.
 Not just in the inequality of life on the streets of America, but also here in the UK.
 That gave me a purpose and a passion to have a positive impact on the world.
 Which wouldn’t be defined by how I looked, or how I spoke, but on my actions.

 Then to allow it to influence positively or negatively in the way that they engage with them?
 Can any of us say we absolutely never do this.
-Now in this situation I actually feel this guy was a bigot and had no place in treating another human being in that way.
-But do we all do it to a greater or lesser extent, even if not as direct and offensive as the man in question?
+Now in this situation I actually feel this guy was a bigot.
+He had no place in treating another human being in that way.
+Do we all do it to a greater or lesser extent, even if not as offensive as the man in question?

 So why do I now look at that picture and wonder would I hire that guy if he came to me today for an interview!
 What would I think and how would I respond?

 Well I’d hope I’d judge him on his ability to do the job I require him to do.
 I’d like to think after spending time with him I’d see he’s a genuine guy who has particular personal interests like anybody else.
 Maybe I would even spot the fact he could bring personality and potential lateral thinking to the role I’m hiring for.